Patrick McGrath (Irish republican): Arrest and Hunger Strike

-Third arrest, trial and execution
+Final Arrest, Trial and Execution

 Paddy MacGrath was an important leader during the IRAs S-Plan attacks on England.
 MacGrath provided IRA men with training and worked on logistical support.
 On 17 August 1940 MacGrath was again arrested at a house 98A Rathgar Road, Dublin by Special Branch detectives during another raid on the IRA's General Headquarters (GHQ).
 IRA Volunteer Thomas Harte was also arrested at that time and was later executed with MacGrath.
 They had been arrested after a gun battle with Garda Síochána (police) Special Branch in which Detective Sergeant Patrick McKeown and Detective Garda Richard Hyland were shot dead.
 Detective Garda Michael Brady was also wounded.
 As the two IRA men attempted to escape, MacGrath returned to assist the wounded Harte and both were arrested.
 Another IRA man (Tom Hunt) escaped but was subsequently arrested and also charged with the murders but had his death sentence commuted on the morning of execution and was interned in the Curragh prison camp.
 The topic of the meeting at the GHQ was reportedly planning to support "Plan Kathleen" which was a notional plan by the Nazis to invade Northern Ireland.
 At the time of these arrests Stephen Hayes (Irish republican) was the IRA Chief of Staff.
 On 30 June 1941, Northern-based IRA men kidnapped Hayes, accusing him of being a spy for the Irish Government.
 In his written confession Hayes admits to providing the address of the meeting to government officials which resulted in the capture Harte, McGrath and Hunt.

 Harte, MacGrath and Hunt were tried by Military Tribunal, established under the Emergency Powers Act 1939.
-All three men were represented in court by Seán MacBride.
+All three men were represented in court by the future Nobel Peace Prize winner Seán MacBride.
 They challenged the legislation in the Irish High Court, seeking a writ of habeas corpus, and ultimately appealed to the Irish Supreme Court.
-The appeal was unsuccessful (at that time there was no right to appeal the findings of a Military Tribunal), Harte and MacGrath were executed by firing squad at Dublin's Mountjoy Prison on 6 September 1940 (22 days after the shooting).
+The appeal was unsuccessful (at that time there was no right to appeal the findings of a Military Tribunal) and Harte and MacGrath were executed by firing squad at Dublin's Mountjoy Prison on 6 September 1940 (22 days after the shooting).
 MacGrath was buried in an unmarked grave in the prison yard.
-In 1948 his remains were released to his family, he is buried in Glasnevin Cemetery next to the graves of Seán MacBride and Maud Gonne.
+In 1948 his remains were released to his family, he is buried in Glasnevin Cemetery next to the graves of Seán MacBride and the Irish republican revolutionary Maud Gonne.
+Speaking at his reburial, a founding member of Sinn Féin Brian O'Higgins stated how attitudes towards Irish Republicans had changed: "The men were put to death as criminals, outlaws, enemies, of Ireland.
+Today that judgement is reversed even by those who were and are opponents and they have been acknowledged to be what we have always claimed them to have been - true comrades of Tone and Emmet."